grosser/ruco/Readme.md

  - search options regex + case-sensitive
  - add auto-confirm to 'replace?' dialog -> type s == skip, no enter needed
  - 1.8: unicode support <-> already finished but unusable due to Curses (see encoding branch)
- - shorten long file names in the middle/start, not at the end
  - add double quotes/braces when typing one + skip over quote/brace when its already typed at current position

 Authors